 HubSpot’s Google Analytics integration is useful to ensure all pages of your HubSpot-hosted content have proper tracking.

-Similar tracking functionality exists for Google Search Console and AdRoll.
+Similar tracking functionality exists for GSC and AdRoll.

 Third-Party CMS Integrations

 HubSpot is a platform company that allows most other marketing, sales, and customer success apps to integrate.

 Its app marketplace lists all of the third-party integrations.

 Many integrations are free or low-cost as long as you buy the integrated software package.

 What SEO Tools Are Missing From HubSpot CMS?

 Though HubSpot is an all-in-one platform, it doesn’t have every SEO tool that in-house SEO pros or SEO agencies use daily.